hs094/SmokeCtrl/README.md

 # iMediXcare
-### iMediXcare — A mobile-based telemedicine cum digital healthcare system.
+### iMediXcare — A mobile-based telmedine cum digital healthcare system.
 iMediXcare is an open-source web-based system.
 It is developed for providing remote consultation to the patients.

 - #### Platform and environment details